Jerry-MC137/Python-Net-sec-Tools/README.md

 UDP finds extensive usage on the Internet, particularly for time-sensitive transmissions like DNS lookups and video playback.
 By omitting the need to establish a connection before transmitting data, UDP facilitates faster communication.
 This allows for rapid delivery of data.
 However, this speed comes with the trade-off of potential packet loss during transmission.
 As a result, UDP can be vulnerable to attacks such as DDoS (Distributed Denial of Service), where an attacker intentionally floods the network with UDP packets, causing disruptions or exploitation of vulnerabilities.

 ## Wordpress Killer
-This is a simple brute forcer tool useful agains wordpress.
-Mordern wordpress systems include some basic anti-brute-force trechniques but stll lack account lockous or strong captchas by default making it a prime vecor for attacks.
+This tool is a straightforward brute force attack tool designed for targeting WordPress websites.
+While modern WordPress systems implement some basic anti-brute-force techniques, they still commonly lack features like account lockouts or strong CAPTCHAs by default.
+This makes them susceptible to attacks and serves as a prime target for exploiting vulnerabilities through brute force methods.